Rabi ul Awal moon not sighted, Eid Milad un Nabi to be celebrated on Sept 6

 August 24, 2025

-Ruet-e-Hilal Committee Chairman Maulana Abdul Khabeer Azad announced on Sunday that Rabi ul Awal moon has not been sighted and Eid Milad un Nabi (Peace Be Upon Him) will fall on September 6.
+Ruet-e-Hilal Committee Chairman Maulana Abdul Khabeer Azad announced on Sunday that Rabi ul Awal moon had not been sighted and Eid Milad un Nabi (Peace Be Upon Him) would fall on September 6.

 The Eid Milad un Nabi (PBUH) is celebrated on 12th Rabi ul Awal of every Islamic year with religious fervour across the country as the government declares it a public holiday.